-2 Progress against Zero Waste Plan Targets
+2 Progress against Targets

 The Scottish Government's first Zero Waste Plan (ZWP), published on the 9th June 2010, sets out the Scottish Government's vision for a zero waste society.
 This vision describes a Scotland where all waste is seen as a resource, where waste is minimised, where valuable resources are not disposed of in landfills, and where most waste is sorted, leaving only limited amounts to be treated.
+The Scottish Government's Safeguarding Scotland's Resources (2013) and Scotland's Circular Economy Strategy (2016) looks at waste in a more circular economy in which materials are kept in high value use for as long as possible.

-The ZWP sets a number of objective and measurable targets for tracking progress against the objectives specified in the plan.
-A summary of these targets is specified in Section 13 of Annex A of the plan, and is summarised in Table 1 below.
+These policy documents sets a number of objective and measurable targets for tracking progress against the objectives specified in the plan.
+Some of these targets are derived from EU directives such as the Waste Framework Directive.
+A summary of these targets are provided in Table 1 below.